Healthdirect Free Australian health advice you can count on.

 What are developmental milestones?

-Child and maternal health nurses and doctors will check whether babies and children are reaching some of the following types of milestone:
+Developmental milestones measure how you child gains new functional skills and tasks.
+Child and maternal health nurses and doctors will check if babies and children are reaching some of the following types of milestones:

-• physical: these milestones include large body movements, such as sitting and walking, and small body movements like controlling their hands, eating and sleeping, reflexes, vision and other physical abilities
+• physical: include large body movements, such as sitting and walking, and small body movements like controlling their hands, eating, and sleep habits, reflexes, vision and other physical abilities

 • social: how they react to other people around them, including through play and communication

-• emotional: how well they are bonding with other people, whether they are happy or not
+• emotional: how well they are bonding with other people, if they are happy or not, having temper tantrums or separation anxiety

 • cognitive: their learning, how their senses are working, and how they are engaging with the world